 What is Occupational Therapy?

+Occupational therapists help people participate in the things they want and need to do through the therapeutic use of everyday occupations.
 Occupational Therapy is a field in which one can bring together a variety of interests -- medicine, psychology, psychiatry, work activities, music, art, dance, and crafts (adopted by the Representative Assembly, American Occupational Therapy Association, March 7, 1981).
+Click here for the AOTA definition of Occupational Therapy.

 Where do Occupational Therapists Work?